-I left a very unseasonably warm Vancouver for a very chill Montreal and I mean this in every sense of the word.
-This isn’t my first visit to this unique French Canadian city and if I can be completely honest, I can’t help feeling I’ve only scratched the surface.
-Leaving me wondering what am I missing?
+I left a very unseasonably warm Vancouver for a very chill Montreal, and I mean this in every sense of the word.
+This isn’t my first visit to this unique French Canadian city, and if I’m completely honest, I can’t help feeling I’ve only scratched the surface.
+Leaving me wondering, what am I missing?

 Rooms are simply decorated, cosy and comfortable.
 Breakfast is served in your room, or, if you wish head downstairs to the trendy hotel cafe, which is a popular hangout with the university crowd.

-As you leave the Marché Atwater, head towards rue Notre Dame, taking you in the direction of Griffin Town which has an eclectic selection of cafes and restaurants along with several boutiques, Stock markt nearly crashed my bank account.
-Wait, I’m sensing a theme here… This area is also home to the famous Joe Beef and Liverpool House but you’ll need to make reservations to these popular joints way in advance!
+As you leave the Marché Atwater, head towards rue Notre Dame, taking you in the direction of Griffin Town, which has an eclectic selection of cafes and restaurants along with one of a kind boutiques, Stock Markt nearly crashed my bank account.
+This area is also home to the famous Joe Beef and Liverpool House, but you’ll need to make reservations to these popular restaurants way in advance!

 If you weren’t aware of this already, Montreal is a University city, McGill and Concordia only a few blocks from one another, there is no escaping the great minds of these students, they own this town.
 That said, LE PLATEAU is a popular hub for these students, it’s also home to two iconic restaurants, Beautys Luncheonette and Schwartz’s Deli .
 This area is a buzz at night with popular hangouts like Big in Japan Bar, Suwu and yes, many more restaurants but what else does one do when its minus 30 degrees?
 After a late night of debauchery (or anytime tbh) uber Down Town to Boustan their delicious Lebanese food will cure all.